-Leased assets are defined as assets with an initial, individual cost of more than \$50,000 and an estimated useful life of at least one year.
-Such assets are recorded at the present value of the lease liability.
-Leased sewage collection facilities are amortized using the straight-line method over the lease term, which is currently 3 years.
+Lease and subscription right-to-use assets are defined as assets with an initial, individual cost of more than \$50,000 and an estimated useful life of at least one year.
+Such assets are recorded at the present value of the lease or subscription liability and are amortized using the straight-line method over the term, which range from 1 to 5 years.